Perfect Match Banner2

 How a blockchain works

-Rules can be set (‘smart contracts’) that control under what conditions a transaction can take place and what must happen when it does.
+Rules (“smart contracts”) can be set to control under what conditions a transaction can take place and what must happen when it does.
 This means there’s the potential to create cryptographically secured, automated transactions between external organizations.

 And because of the mathematics involved in the verification of each transaction at the blockchain level, once a transaction has been confirmed, any attempt to alter an earlier entry in the ledger would affect all the subsequent blocks.
 Such an attempted change would be immediately apparent to everyone on the network.